 2. Give the Network Services Admin Privileges

-- Some users have fixed the “Diagnostics Policy Service is not running” error by granting admin privileges to the local and network services.
-To do that, press the Windows key + X hotkey.
+Some users have fixed the Diagnostics Policy Service is not running error by granting admin privileges to the local and network services.
+You should be able to do this by following the steps above.

 3. Reinstall Network Adapter Card Driver

-- Right-click your network adapter and select the Uninstall device option.
+- Now, select the Uninstall device option.